 - Hundreds and Thousands sprinkles, to decorate

-Beat the sugar and butter with the vanilla essence until light and fluffy.
-Add 1 egg, 1/3 of the flour, and a splash of milk and beat until just combined and repeat until all the ingredients are used up.
+- Beat the sugar and butter with the vanilla essence until light and fluffy.
+Add 1 egg, a third of the flour, and a splash of milk and beat until just combined and repeat until all the ingredients are used up.

-Add two ice cream scoops of the cake batter to each ziplock bag, then add food colour to each one, adding more if required, and massage until you have the desired colour.
-You could also mix the colours in individual bowls too if you don’t have ziplock bags.
+- Add two ice cream scoops of the cake batter to a ziplock bag, then add food colour to each one, adding more if required, and massage until you have the desired colour.
+You could also mix the colours in individual bowls.

-When you have completed all the colours, bake in the oven for 25-30 mins depending on your oven.
-Remove and cool in the tins for 10 mins before moving to a wire cooling rack.
+- Bake in the oven for 20 - 25 minutes until the cupcakes are risen and spring back when lightly pressed on top.
+Remove and cool in the tins for 10 minutes before moving to a wire cooling rack.

-For the buttercream: Put all the ingredients into a large bowl and beat until smooth and shiny.
+- For the buttercream: Put the icing sugar, butter, vanilla extract and milk into a large bowl and beat until smooth and shiny.

 Top tips for making rainbow cupcakes